About Us

 School Improvement Plan

-The School Improvement Team meets reguarly to analyze data and determine how to move our school forward..
+The School Improvement Team meets regularly to analyze data and determine how to move our school forward..
 We celebrate our successes and discuss areas of concern.
-Click here to see the data and School Improvement Plan which includes reading, math and climate goals.

 Who Was Sequoyah?